Lebara Mobile

 • O2

-O2 lets Pay Monthly customers select an eSIM during checkout, or you can use your My O2 account online or the My O2 app to switch to an eSIM.
+O2 lets Pay Monthly customers select an eSIM during checkout, or you can contact O2 on 202 or head to an O2 store to switch to an eSIM.

 To find out more, read O2’s eSIM support page.